ts4z/barge-rulebook/src/high-low-split.md

 * In [Action Razz](action-razz.md), a 6th card can be used for a qualifier.
 * In [Baducey](badeucy.md), aces play high for the [Badugi](badugi.md) hand and the 2-7 hand, even though they would generally be "good" cards in Badugi.

-When combining two games, give specific consideration to making the hands work together to make a ["scoop"](glossary.md#scoop) likely.